alecdotninja/paranoid/README.md

 **NOTE:** If networking does not seem to be working, make sure that the `eth0` interface is up, has the address `10.0.15.2`, is configured with the netmask `255.255.255.252` (`10.0.15.0/30`), and has `10.0.15.1` as a default gateway.
 You will also need to specify a DNS server in `/etc/resolv.conf`.

+## Why?

+Containers are awesome, but it seems paradoxical to me that I have to create them with a deamon running as root.

+## How?

+At a high-level, containers work with namespaces and anyone can create new namespaces.
+There are really only a couple of snags with a totally rootless implementation:

+  1. You can't map users that you can't act as into a new user namespace.
+This means that unprivileged users only get one user inside of the container, themselves as root.
+This isn't a deal-breaker, but it is annoying and does cause some compatibility issues with software that does not want to run as root.

+  2. You can't communicate with the outside world from inside of an empty network namespace.
+The conventional way to solve this problem is to create a bridge between the host network namespace and the container's network namespace, but this approach requires CAP_NET_ADMIN in the host namespace to create the adapter.

+The issue with (1) is really that the kernel doesn't handle authentication.
+It doesn't know what -- if any -- additional uids a user may be allowed to use just like it doesn't know that a user is allowed to update his password entry in `/etc/shadow`.
+This problem is solved by using the setuid helpers provided by the Shadow package on most distributions.

+(2) is solved by creating a TAP adapter in the container's network namespace and running the raw ethernet frames through a userspace networking stack which opens and manages the appropriate TCP/UDP sockets in the host network namespace (ICMP_ECHO support is achieved by running the setuid `ping` binary in the host namespace).

 ## Limitations

   * If you want to support multiple users inside of your containers, make sure that the `newuidmap` and `newgidmap`